wojtek555/angular2-logger/README.md

             level: LoggerLevel.WARN,
             ...

+## How you can help
+Filing issues is helpful but **pull requests** that improve the docs are even better!

 ## TODO

 - Support different loaders and modes.
 - Ability to add logging time to the messages.
+- Appenders
 - Support named loggers.
 - No coding required Dashboard UI to handle loggers.